gate3/Bloomon-code-challenge/README.md

 # Bloomon Code Challenge

+#Instructions

+## Get the code

+Clone the repository using "git clone git@github.com:gate3/Bloomon-code-challenge.git"

+## Build the docker image
+Run:
+    docker build -t bloomon .
+    docker run -it bloomon

+## Comments
+I was not able to write unit tests.
+My first impulse was to take the TDD approach as this is how i usually work.
+But i was afraid of the time constraint so i went on to write the solution first.

+I also wasn't able to test the docker if the docker works.
+But I strongly believe it should.

 ## Challenge description
 Bloomon has a production facility that produces bouquets.
 We simplified how the real one - located in Aalsmeer - works, for the purpose of this technical challenge: